josue-rojas/Modulos-Design/_data/Readme.md

 # About this folder:

 this folder contains configs for certain things of the page
+- To search a partial do ⌘f or open search in your browser and type in 'partial-name: [name of partial]'

 - you need to write all local css/scss and js files needed for the page
 - need to write partials in order that they would appear
   - some partials take file locations or data

 ## YML Struture/ and Partial imports
 YML files should be name the page title (will change this in case title has space remind me if i don't)